ThomasFeher/armadillo/README.txt

 To preserve our sanity, we (Armadillo developers) don't use Windows on a regular basis, and as such can't help you with the adaptations.
-If you are serious about doing experimentation and/or prototyping involving linear algebra, you shouldn't be using lower-grade (ie. unreliable) operating systems such as Windows anyway.
+For best results we recommend using an operating system that's more reliable and more suitable for heavy duty work, such as Linux or Mac OS X.

 The pre-compiled versions of LAPACK and BLAS were downloaded from: http://www.fi.muni.cz/~xsvobod2/misc/lapack/